saulshanabrook/ghost-heroku/README.md

    repo itself.
 This feels a lot cleaner to me.
 And then if you wan to update ghost, just change the version in package.json.

-# Bad things that might scare you away
-1. No image upload suport, because Heroku has an ephemeral filesystem.
-   Waiting on Ghost apps support for external filesystems TryGhost/Ghost#1474
-2. Maybe no themes support TryGhost/Ghost#1502
-3. Postgresql isn't officially supported